Amy Goldman Fowler: Affiliations

 Fowler is a trustee of both the Lillian Goldman Charitable Trust and the Amy P. Goldman Foundation.
+She is also on the council of the New York Restoration Project.
-Goldman once served as executive director of the Sol Goldman Charitable Trust of New York City.

-Fowler is a former vice chairman of the New York Botanical Garden (NYBG) Board.
-She was previously a member of the Board of Trustees of the New York Restoration Project.
+Goldman previously served as executive director of the Sol Goldman Charitable Trust of New York City.
+She is also a former vice chairman of the New York Botanical Garden (NYBG) Board.

 In September 2014, Fowler was elected chairman of the Center for Jewish History, a position she held until December 2016.

-Goldman served on the board of directors of Seed Savers Exchange for more than ten years, half of that time as chair, and is now a special advisor to the board.
+Goldman served on the board of directors of Seed Savers Exchange for more than ten years, half of that time as chair, and as of 2012 was a special advisor to the board.

+As of 2024, Goldman was one of the largest donors to Democratic Party candidates, having contributed over $27,000,000 in her lifetime.

 Personal life

 On April 28, 2012, Goldman married Cary Fowler at the terrace on top of the Arsenal in Central Park.